Melikesc/Movie-Search-App-SwiftUI/README.md

 1. **Movie Search:** Users can search by movie titles and list the results.

-2. **Movie Details:** Provides access to detailed information for a selected movie.
+2. **Movie Details:** It provides access to detailed information for a selected movie.
 This information includes movie poster, director, cast, awards, IMDb score, release date, duration, plot, language, etc.

 3. **Responsive Interface:** The app is developed using SwiftUI to adapt to different screen sizes.